 “All of the volunteers, nurses, administrators, and chaplains I have shown your video to, found it very valuable.
 It is now a part of the annual orientation for all of my volunteers.
 And the Leader Guide is gold — it gave me everything I needed to lead a first-class learning session.”

 Sandi Knowles, Director of Volunteers, Twin Cities Community Hospital

 “I have been very touched by the compassion and humanity conveyed by your video.
 It is appropriate for anyone who works with schools, churches, health agencies, youth groups or families.”

 Betty Krause, President, Ventura County Volunteer Coordinators Council

 How do we teach compassion?

-According to Karen and Simon Fox, the best way to teach compassion is not to teach, but to inspire through real-life examples.
-Just as Adventures in Caring’s volunteers have learned their skills from personal experiences, the camera follows doctors, nurses and care-givers into the world of real situations, real challenges and real emotions.
+According to Karen and Simon Fox, the best way to teach compassion is not to instruct but to inspire through real-life examples.
+The Adventures in Caring volunteers have learned their skills by serving others, and the camera follows them into real situations, real challenges, and real emotions.

-The video shows how compassion forms a bridge between the two very different worlds: the world of the busy health care professional and the anxious, uncertain world of the patient.
-When compassion is present patients feel confident about the care they receive and health care staff experience greater satisfaction when working in a partnership with patients.
+The video shows how compassion forms a bridge between the two very different worlds: the world of the healthy volunteer and the anxious, uncertain world of someone who is suffering.

 Become a member (for free) then watch this and other videos from AiC.